 Golden Retrievers are enduringly popular dogs.

-They’ve held a top three place in the AKC’s most popular breeds list for several years precisely because they’re good all-rounders, and fit well into lots of different kinds of households.
+They’ve held a top three place in the AKC’s most popular breeds list for several years because they’re good all-rounders, and fit well into lots of different kinds of homes.

-The more different from a Golden the other parent breed is, the more potential there is for variability in their puppies.
+The more different from a Golden the other parent breed is, the more potential there is for variety in their puppies.

 Whilst puppies from a Golden and a very similar breed, like a Lab, are more likely to turn out how you’d expect.